 The asking price is almost double compared to the EliteDisplay E273m, but rocks a higher 2560 x 1440 or QHD resolution with a much better connectivity option.
 The 1440P resolution is the sweet spot for a 27” inch screen size, whereas the 1080P resolution is a bit pixelated due to the low pixel density.
 If you’re looking for a 1440P webcam monitor HP E27d G4 has no competitor.

 Design and Build Quality: HP E27d G4 is an exact carbon copy of its sibling E24d G4, except for the screen size.
 The 16:9 monitor has slim bezels and a stylish look compared to the EliteDisplay E273m.

-This is an advanced docking monitor with a USB-C port, which is capable to charge up to 100W – enough power delivery to charge a high-end MacBook, where the E273m can deliver only 15W via USB-C port.
-The stand ergonomics is just brilliant, delivers flexible height, tilt, pivot, and swivel adjustment.
+This is an advanced docking monitor with a USB-C port, which is capable to charge up to 100W – enough power delivery to charge a high-end MacBook, whereas the E273m can deliver only 15W via USB-C port.
+The stand ergonomics is just brilliant, delivering flexible height, tilt, pivot, and swivel adjustment.

 OSD navigation is somehow confusing, it is difficult to adjust OSD settings with multiple buttons.
 The monitor comes with a popup webcam design, which is welcome for security concerns.
 The only missing part is an internal speaker compared to the E273m, the overall design is elegant to fit any corporate environment or home office.

 Image Quality and Performance: While the EliteDisplay E273m features a full HD or 1920 x 1080P resolution, the E27d G4 sports a higher 2560 x 1440P QHD resolution, bringing a significant difference in the viewing experience.
 Of course, the E27d G4 costs a lot more than the 1080P E27m but it is fairly priced in comparison to the other QHD monitor.